a-red-christmas/aoc2019-kg/README.md

 In the end, after the contest is done, I will write the final version of the intcode computer in C++ as an exercise.

+## Day 12

+I could not figure out a solution to Part 2.
+I'm not sure if some deep math is needed, or just logic.
+The solution I came up with a tortoise and hare type algorithm where we run two simulations in parallel with one running 2x the other and check to see whenthe 2x simulation jumps over, or lands on the 1x simulation, but this is too slow - I let it run overnight and it did not finish.
+I suspect there is a structure to the problem that can be exploited.
+I do note that the axes are independent of each other, so that is one simplification, but other than that, without iteratively doing each step, I can not think of a way to simplify the simulation.

 ## Day 13
 This was a lot of fun.
 I used a very simple "learning" algorithm to have a robot player repeatedly play the game until it won.
 This, however,